 Develop plans to target information dissemination to disproportionately impacted student groups to supporting strategic enrollment management.

-Designs, implements and facilitates programs and projects affecting communications, outreach, and image of the college both on-campus and in the communities it serves.
+Designs, implements, and facilitates, programs and projects affecting communications, outreach, and image of the College both on-campus and in the communities it serves.

 Review campus wide marketing and outreach needs for college dissemination to reduce duplication of efforts.

 Collaborates with relevant committees, work groups and offices to develop outreach and marketing strategies as needed to support the implementation of major State initiatives.